 Edge computing brings data processing, analytical and computational capabilities closer to the edge of a network.
 In the case of an IoT network these are the so-called ‘things’.

-The support of edge computing (and fog computing capabilities) is one of the main trends in the IoT platform market.
+The support of IoT edge (and fog computing capabilities) is one of the main trends in the IoT platform market.
 Even if edge computing in an IoT scope is evolving and still a bit ‘under construction’, the evolutions in several enterprise and industrial IoT segments increasingly require edge computing capabilities as an ‘environment’ or architecture where data can be accessed and analyzed fast when and where needed (de facto often in a hybrid way as it’s a mix of edge and cloud computing, potentially on-premises and also offline capabilities).

 Edge computing isn’t of course needed for all IoT deployments or IoT data.
 However, as IoT projects mature and scale, ever more IoT use cases will require it.
 We are typically speaking about IoT use cases and larger IoT projects in the scope of Industrial IoT (manufacturing and industrial markets, automotive etc.), resources industries (e.g. energy, oil and gas, etc.), smart cities, supply chain and logistics IoT projects and Industry 4.0 applications.